 Tennis-Merciless Medvedev moves into last eight in Melbourne

-MELBOURNE, Feb 15 (Reuters) - Daniil Medvedev firmed as an Australian Open contender when he brushed aside Mackenzie McDonald 6-4 6-2 6-3 to reach the quarter-finals and extend his winning streak to 18 matches on Monday.
+MELBOURNE, Feb 15 (Reuters) - Daniil Medvedev firmed as an Australian Open title contender when he brushed aside Mackenzie McDonald 6-4 6-2 6-3 to reach the quarter-finals for the first time and extend his winning streak to 18 matches on Monday.

-The fourth seeded Russian won his first career five-set match in the third round but there was no need for a prolonged spell in the sun to see off McDonald on Margaret Court Arena.
+The fourth seeded Russian won his first career five-set match in the third round but there was no need for a prolonged spell in the sun on Monday and he saw off McDonald in less than 90 minutes on Margaret Court Arena.

+"It was a great match, I served well, I played well," said Medvedev.

+"I was feeling great.
+I finished it in 1.30, which is important at this stage of the tournament.
+I managed to take all my chances today I think."

 World number 192 McDonald had some luck going to the net but could not match the power of Medvedev's serve or the intensity the Russian brought to bear on big points.